mdvirus/mdvirus/README.md

 <img src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="500" height="400">

 # Hello World
 I am Md.
 Mushfiqur Rahman (also known as mdvirus).
-I am a programmer, developer, writer and speaker.
-I learned basic programming in 2016.
+I am a competitive programmer, developer, designer and writer.
+I started learning programming in 2016.
 Though I was a high-school student then, I only focused on competitive programming.
-I have competed in 7+ national level programming contests with a result of being at top 12 in the ranklist.
+I have competed in 9+ national level programming contests with a result of being at top 12 in the ranklist.
 I also regularly attend online programming contests in popular online judges.
 Recently I started my developing journey.
 Because I think, now I can use my competitive programming skills into this.

 Mainly I do competitive programming and I am pretty good at it.
 Beside that, I develop Web applications, Windows applications, Android applications and Websites.
 I teach competitive programming too.
 I have also set many programming problems in Programming Contests.
 Currently I am studying.
 So I am ready to take part in developing projects as a part timer.